bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 </pre>
 ```

 Finally, let's see if we can view the .htpasswd file.
-The .htpassd file that stores user names and their encrypted passwords, used for basic authentication.
+The .htpassd file stores user names and their encrypted passwords, used for basic authentication.
 The .htpasswd file can be placed in any directory, but it's common to store it in a secure location, such as /etc/apache2/ or /usr/local/apache/conf/.
 If I had to guess, this finally means that we get to use that statistics sub-domain that we found earlier.
 Let's name our final file EXPLIOT.md, and populate it thusly:

 ```
 <script>